 Ecstasy arrests have also increased.
 According to the Drug Enforcement Administration, more kilogram-quantity seizures of Ecstasy occur in California than in any other state.
 While the DEA focuses on “high priority” targets (primarily large distributors), state and local police agencies across California make daily arrests for crimes involving the sale and possession of Ecstasy.

 If you have been arrested for a crime involving Ecstasy, an experienced Ecstasy defense attorney can help you minimize or avoid the consequences of a conviction.
-To tell us about your case and to discuss your options with one of Southern California’s leading drug crime defense lawyers, call the Law Offices of Randy Collins at (844) 524-4011.
+To tell us about your case and to discuss your options with one of Orange County’s leading drug crime defense lawyers, call the Law Offices of Randy Collins at (844) 524-4011.